The Ultimate Guide to Hiring Virtual Assistants in 2026

 • 23 minutes to schedule each meeting

-On top of this, you have the cost of context switching.
-The time it takes to switch between the email you're writing, reporting, back to your calendar, into a meeting, and back to email.
-You can't just pick up new tasks immediately.
-You lose a few minutes, and some focus, every single time.
+Additionally, there's the cost of context switching—the time it takes to switch from the email you're writing to reporting, then back to your calendar, into a meeting, and back to email.
+You can't immediately pick up new tasks.
+Every time, you lose a few minutes and some focus.

 General admin tasks include: